Things to do when Mother Nature is not cooperating.

 Need even more Jersey hiking inspiration?
 Check out some of our favorite Jersey hiking blogs:

 Dan & Laura’s Web Photo Album – As likely the oldest NJ hiking blog, Dan and Laura have a photo guide to their hikes since 2004.
 Especially good for: Hikes in the 3-6 mile range, exact routes from area hiking books, photography.

-Gone Hikin’ – Daniela and her trusty four-legged pal Shawnee have hiked extensively through NJ, NY, and PA, plus a little CT, MA and VA thrown in for good measure.
-Now well in her senior years, Shawnee hikes with the assistance of a wheelie cart.
-Especially good for: 8-10+ mile routes, obscure trails and parks, dog-friendly hikes, and hikes suitable for a dog wheelchair/cart.
+Gone Hikin’ – Daniela and her trusty four-legged pals have hiked extensively through NJ, NY, and PA, plus a little CT, MA and VA thrown in for good measure.
+Especially good for: 8-10+ mile routes, obscure trails and parks, dog-friendly hikes.

 NJ Urban Forest – Focuses on parks and trails in New Jersey’s urban areas with descriptive virtual tours.
 Especially good for: An emphasis on flora & fauna.

 South Jersey Trails – Follow a family with three young children as they hike both popular and obscure parks in over-looked southern NJ – with a nice dose of humor.
 Especially good for: Short and/or kid-friendly hikes; also a little dash of backpacking and canoeing.

 Plop on the couch with a blanket and stream something outdoorsy.